Uklosk/Graphs/README.md

 Graphs
 ======

-Work with graphs in Android.
+Work with graphs on Android.